adilrakhimbekov2026-star/Egypt_Estate_Analysis/README.md

 # Egypt_Estate_Analysis

-Exploratory and predictive analysis of Egyptian real estate listings using correlation–regression modeling. by Adil Rakhimbekov
+Exploratory and predictive analysis of Egyptian real estate listings using correlation–regression modeling.
+By Adil Rakhimbekov

-## Project Overview
+## Project overview

-1. **Data Preprocessing**
+This repository contains a small project for cleaning, exploring and predicting housing prices in Egypt using polynomial Ridge regression.

+### 1. Data preprocessing
-   - Extracted city names from unstructured location data.
+- Extract city names from unstructured `location` text.
-   - Removed invalid and extreme values.
+- Remove invalid and extreme values.
-   - Converted textual fields (`price`, `size`, `bedrooms`) into numeric form.
+- Convert textual fields (`price`, `size`, `bedrooms`) to numeric types.

-2. **Modeling**
+### 2. Modeling
-   - Polynomial **Ridge Regression (degree = 3)** for nonlinear relationships.
+- Polynomial **Ridge Regression** (degree = 3) to capture nonlinear effects.
 - Train/test split for validation.
-   - Evaluation using **R²** and **MSE** metrics.
+- Evaluation using **R²** and **MSE**.

-3. **Prediction**
+### 3. Prediction
-   - The model predicts housing price based on user input: city, size, and number of bedrooms.
+- Model predicts price given: **city**, **size (sqm)** and **number of bedrooms**.

-4. **Visualization**
+### 4. Visualization
-   - Scatterplot with fitted regression curve.
+- Scatter plot with fitted prediction curve.
 - Average prices per city.
-   - Density plots for `price` vs. `size` and `bedrooms`.
+- Density plots for `price` vs `size` and `bedrooms`.

-## Example Workflow:
+## Usage

-Notebooks are divided into 3 sections: data preprocessing; correlation-regression prognose by Ridge; # some visualization (might take some time)
+Notebooks are split into three parts: data preprocessing; correlation–regression (Ridge); visualizations.
+Run the preprocessing notebook first, then the modeling and visualization notebooks.

-Open the notebook in Jupyter and run all cells step by step:
+Open and run the notebook in Jupyter:

 ```bash
 jupyter notebook real_estate_analysis.ipynb